nikit-cpp/wildflyDeployPlugin/readme.md

     ]
 }
 ```
-As you see, you can add closures to box map with keys 'beforeDeploy', 'beforeRedeploy', 'beforeUndeploy',  'afterDeploy', 'afterRedeploy', 'afterUndeploy'.
+As you see, you can add closures to box map with keys 'beforeDeploy', 'beforeUndeploy', 'afterDeploy', 'afterUndeploy'.

 Closures with names 'before' and 'after' are executed always.